scottmconway/Treasury-Direct-Mutable-Password-Userscript/README.md

 # Treasury Direct Mutable Password Userscript

+This repo has been archived since the administrators of TreasuryDirect have finally come to their senses and disabled the virtual keyboard as of May 2023.

 A simple userscript to allow you to log into TreasuryDirect in a sane fashion

 ## Usage